malaya-zemlya/copypasta/README.md

-# copypasta
+# Copypasta

-An extension for saving web pages into cloud
+A browser add-on for saving web pages into the Cloud.